arsm100/nextagram_api/README.md

 `Peewee` is used as ORM along with a database migration library `peewee-db-evolve`.

-This template also comes packaged with Bootstrap 4.1.3 and it's dependencies (jQuery).

-A copy of requirements.txt is included in the repository.
+A copy of `requirements.txt` is included in the repository.

 ```
-autopep8==1.4.3
 certifi==2018.11.29
 Click==7.0
 colorama==0.4.1